hastef88/wso2.tryouts/JMSPublisherCacheMediator/readme.md

 In the above configuration, the "connectionFactoryName" property points to the connectionFactory chosen to publish to topics/queues from the ESB_HOME/repository/conf/jndi.properties file.
 And the "cacheExpirationInterval" points to the interval at which the cached JMS sessions would expire (in seconds).

 *CacheExpirationInterval is static across all proxies using the mediator, and cannot be changed once the server is started.

+connectionPoolSize is the maximum number of active connections 1 ESB node can maintain with 1 broker node for a given destination+destinationType combination.
+This will allow multiple requests coming in parallelly to be handled in the same incoming speed instead of sharing a synchronous single JMS connection.

 *If the cacheExpirationInterval is less than the time taken to publish a single message, there is a possibility of the JMS session being destroyed while publishing is in progress.
 To avoid this, always use a sensible interval for cache expiry.
 The wso2 carbon cache runs checks for expiration every 30 seconds, so it is ideal to maintain the cacheExpirationInterval as a value > 30).